sherlock-audit/2023-02-telcoin-judging/README.md

 As it just bypasses the delay mechanism.
 No direct funds are lost or any other significant impact for the issue to classify as high.

+**spyrosonic10**

+Escalate for 10 USDC.

+While I agree that no direct funds are lost but `delayed withdrawal` is essential mechanism of `StakingModule`.
+So in my opinion bypassing an essential mechanism by user should be considered as `High` issue.

+**sherlock-admin**

+ > Escalate for 10 USDC.
+>
+> While I agree that no direct funds are lost but `delayed withdrawal` is essential mechanism of `StakingModule`.
+So in my opinion bypassing an essential mechanism by user should be considered as `High` issue.
+>

+You've created a valid escalation for 10 USDC!

+To remove the escalation from consideration: Delete your comment.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**hrishibhat**

+Escalation rejected

+Not a valid high
+Bypassing delay mechanism in this case is not a valid high issue

+**sherlock-admin**

+> Escalation rejected
+>
+> Not a valid high
+> Bypassing delay mechanism in this case is not a valid high issue

+This issue's escalations have been rejected!

+Watsons who escalated this issue will have their escalation amount deducted from their next payout.

 # Issue M-6: FeeBuyback.submit() method may fail if all allowance is not used by referral contract